MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

 5. Click **OK** on the **Add permissions** blade.

 6. On the **Protection** blade, click **OK**.

+In addition to configuring the label, under the covers, this configuration also creates a protection template by the same name.
+Protection templates can be applied by applications and services that integrate with protection from Azure Information Protection.
+For example, DLP solutions, Exchange Online mail flow rules, Windows Server FCI.

 ## Applying the label that supports secure collaboration